Auto-close pop-up after X seconds

 Extra options

-Disable the countdown: Change the “doCountdown” parameter in line 4 from “true” to “false”.
+Disable the countdown: Change the value of the “doCountdown” parameter in line 4 from “true” to “false”.

-Change the countdown position: Add the class name ‘auto-close-countdown’ to any element inside your pop-up.
-The script above checks whether your pop-up has an element with the class name ‘auto-close-countdown’.
-If it does, it displays the countdown wherever the element is positioned and removes the countdown from its default position.
+Change the countdown position: add the class name “auto-close-countdown” to any element inside your pop-up.
+The script will then display the countdown wherever that element is positioned and remove it from its default position.

 Categories